achyutb02/Scalable-Web-Architecture-on-AWS-aws-alb-asg-nginx--demo-/README.md

 > What are the benefits of this setup?
 This design is very useful and popular because it gives us security, reliability, scalability, and simpler operations.

+  > For example, our instances are not publicly reachable, which greatly reduces our attack surface.
+Additionally, we only have one entry point, so we can really harden, monitor, and rate-limit from one place.
+(FYI, in this project, I am basing it on port 80, but if we want to use 443 for added security, we can easily add TLS at the ALB.
+On top of that, we can also add WAF with ALB,  which could be done very quickly.)

+>**Bottom Line:** This design solves multiple angles, gives us a way to enhance security, autoscale based on traffic, have a multi-AZ web tier with one public doorway, room to grow, self-healing instances while keeping the cost down and operational complexity in check!!

 ![Load Balancer](screenshots/load_balancer.jpeg)